 |Broad beans and peas risotto.

-Photo courtesy: Blue moon in her eyes.
+Photo courtesy: Blue moon

-Broad beans are one of versatile vegetables.
+Broad beans are one of the versatile vegetables.
 They make delicious recipes in stews, soups, and stir-fries along with spices, herbs, rice, semolina, peas, carrot, onion, tomato, lamb, poultry, and seafood.

 In the North African and Middle Eastern cuisine, boiled couscous (semolina) is served with broad beans and other vegetable stew.

-<>Ful medammis, an Egyptian mashed fava bean stew topped with parsley, is served with bread for breakfast.
+Ful medames, an Egyptian mashed fava bean stew topped with parsley, is served with bread for breakfast.

 Therefore, people with known oxalate urinary tract stones are advised against eating vegetables belong to Brassica and Fabaceae family.
-Adequate intake of water is therefore advised to maintain normal urine output to minimize the stone risk.
+Adequate intake of water is therefore encouraged to maintain normal urine output to minimize the stone risk.
 (Medical disclaimer).

-<<-Read Snap peas nutrition facts and health benefits.
+≻≻-Adzuki beans nutrition facts and health benefits.

 ≻≻-Lima beans nutrition facts and health benefits.

-<<-Back to Home page.
+≻≻-Back to Home page.

-1. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.